 Collaborator Dr. Jeanne Gleason and her team, of the New Mexico State University Media Productions group, are working with NoroCORE staff to develop outreach and education media for inclusion in the NoroCORE graduate curriculum and various outreach materials.
 This is part of the Extension and Outreach and Capacity Building Core activities.

 Collaborators at the Ohio State University represent efforts from the Molecular Virology, and Prevention and Control Cores.
 Drs.
 Linda Saif and Qiuhong Wang are developing an animal model of norovirus infection using gnotobiotic SCID pigs, as part of the Molecular Virology Core’s efforts to develop a fully permissive human norovirus cultivation system.
 Dr. Jianrong Li and his team focus their efforts on Prevention and Control activities, including evaluation of high pressure processing (HPP) technologies, particularly the mechanism of inactivation of norovirus by HPP, and testing of norovirus surrogates and their interactions with fresh produce.

-Executive Board member Dr. Stephen Beaulieu of RTI is spearheading the development of a predictive risk assessment model that will allow for scalable modeling of foodborne virus transmission in specific scenarios and environments.
+RTI has been involved in the development of a predictive risk assessment model that will allow for scalable modeling of foodborne virus transmission in specific scenarios and environments.
 The model will incorporate a comprehensive set of factors such as population structure, location, behavior, and interventions, among others.

 Collaborator Dr. Don Schaffner of Rutgers University is involved with data-gathering for a norovirus prevalence study assessing restroom surfaces in retail food service establishments, as part of the work being done in the Extension and Control Core.
 His team has also worked on an alternative diagnostics for norovirus presence on surfaces, as part of the Detection and Prevention and Control efforts.